How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Add a LinkedIn profile link in your email signature

-8. Post Regular Content on LinkedIn
+8. What to Post on LinkedIn to Attract Followers

 Effort: Ongoing